Skip to main content

 A Workspace role grants a user or API token some level of access to a specific Workspace.
 If a user or API token has some level of access to a Workspace, that access applies to all Deployments in the Workspace.

-• A Workspace Member has the least permissions in a Workspace and can only view the most basic details about Deployments and DAGs.
+• A Workspace Member can view the most basic details about Deployments, DAGs, tasks, logs, and alerts.
 Give a user this role if they need to be able to monitor a DAG run or view Deployment health, but they shouldn't make any changes to a Deployment themselves.

 • A Workspace Author has all of the same permissions as a Workspace Member, plus the ability to update DAG code and run DAGs in the Airflow UI, plus limited permissions to configure Deployment-level observability features such as Astro alerts.
 Give a user this role if they are primarily DAG developers and don't need to manage the environments their DAGs run in.